basaks/geo-sampling/README.md

 ## Installing Requirements

-Required packages in scripts can be installed using the command "install.packages("Name of the Package")" in R.
+Required packages will be installed automatically.